christf/decentral_network/decentral_freifunk.md

   resources and effort.
 It is very difficult to run a community project when contribution is not easily possible.

+We already have an ipv6-only network and the ability to distribute multicast to every node on the net.

 ## Ideas

+All of these ideas are designed for ipv6-only networks.

 ### move more exit functionality into nodes